You are viewing a story from harrypotterfanfiction.com

 Chapter 2: Death and All of His Friends

-The little boy paused, casting his grey eyes upon the elderly lady with the tiniest hint of disdain that a child of five could muster before shuffling off in her direction.
+The little boy paused, casting his grey eyes upon the elderly lady with the tiniest hint of disdain that a child of three could muster before shuffling off in her direction.
 He climbed up onto the chair and sat with his little legs dangling.
 His granny beamed with satisfaction.

-“Yes,” the old woman nodded, “Of course.”
+“Yes,” the old woman nodded.
+“Of course.”

 “And what of the will?”
-Livia Black asked her husband, “You never mentioned what the solicitor said,”
+Livia Black asked her husband, “You never mentioned what the solicitor said.”

 “For God’s sake, Livi, he hasn’t been dead twelve hours!”